MassMesh/governance/README.md

 ## Joining the Core Team
 - Membership in the core team is by invite, and invites are vetted by consensus

+## Leaving the Core Team
+Core team members may leave at any time -- participation is completely voluntary.
+Leaving the core team doesn't have to mean leaving Mass Mesh, either.
+In order to sustain the health of the group and avoid disruptions, though, we do ask that anyone leaving the core team do the following:
+- Give some notice so that others can try to make adjustments to our processes, etc.
+- Notify any external parties to whom you are the point of contact of where to get in touch with the group (if applicable)
+- Hand off any assets that you are managing
+- Return any shared equipment (if applicable)